iamkroot/yahallo/README.md

 Use a recent Rust toolchain to build this project.
 See https://rustup.rs for install instructions.

 Build should be as simple as running `cargo build --release`.
+* Note: you might also need the `dlib` library installed on your system.

 The build generates three binaries-
 1. `yahallo` - The CLI executable that lets you manage faces, etc.